shivanshdave/2020-432/references/README.md

 - Karl W. Broman & Kara H. Woo (2018) [Data Organization in Spreadsheets](https://github.com/THOMASELOVE/2020-432/blob/master/references/pdf/Broman_and_Woo_2018_Data_Organization_in_Spreadsheets.pdf), *The American Statistician*, 72:1, 2-10, DOI: [10.1080/00031305.2017.1375989](https://doi.org/10.1080/00031305.2017.1375989) will be discussed early in the semester.
 - Frank Harrell & others (2019-) [Glossary of Statistical Terms](http://hbiostat.org/doc/glossary.pdf) will be discussed throughout the semester.

-## Other Useful References

-- [datamethods](https://discourse.datamethods.org/) "is a place where statisticians, epidemiologists, informaticists, machine learning practitioners, and other research methodologists communicate with themselves and with clinical, translational, and health services researchers to discuss issues related to data: research methods, quantitative methods, study design, measurement, statistical analysis, interpretation of data and statistical results, clinical trials, journal articles, statistical graphics, causal inference, medical decision making, and more."
-This new (2018-) resource's [rationale is here](http://fharrell.com/post/disc).

 ## Textbooks and Book-Length References

 - Julian J. Faraway [Practical Regression and Anova using R](https://github.com/THOMASELOVE/2020-432/blob/master/references/pdf/Faraway_Practical_Regression_and_ANOVA_using_R.pdf), 2002.